 Nicco Mele is a leading expert in the integration of social media and Web 2.0 with politics, business and communications.
-He is the author of the forthcoming book “The End of Big: The Consequences of Radical Connectivity” to be published by St. Martin’s Press in 2013.
+He is the author of “The End of Big: The Consequences of Radical Connectivity" published by St. Martin’s Press in April of 2013.

 Now an adjunct faculty at Harvard’s Kennedy School, Nicco teaches graduate level classes on the internet and politics.
 In 2009, Nicco was named the Spring 2009 Visiting Edward R. Murrow Distinguished Lecturer at the Harvard Shorenstein Center for the study of Press, Politics and Public Policy.